Bus Éireann boost services to Fleadh Cheoil na hÉireann, Ennis 2016

 Additional Services to Limerick, Shannon, Galway, Kilkee, Milltown Malbay and Doolin

-The melodies of Fleadh Cheoil na hÉireann will continue to fill the air in Ennis this weekend, with the eight day festival attracting up to 450,000 people.
+The melodies of Fleadh Cheoil na hÉireann are set to fill the air in Ennis from this weekend, with the eight day festival attracting up to 450,000 people.

 The Fleadh Committee have urged visitors and participants to use public transport to travel to the event, given the large attendance and one way traffic system.